Hypoxic ischemic encephalopathy, or HIE, can be broken down and described as:

 It will be important to determine whether negligence contributed to the occurrence of HIE in your child.
-If your doctor or a nurse failed to identify fetal distress during delivery for example, or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.
+If your doctor or a nurse failed to identify fetal distress during delivery or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.

 Do not delay in seeking counsel, and do not try to go it alone.
-Work with our Kansas City birth injury attorneys and you will receive the level of support and legal counsel you and your child deserve.
+Work with our Kansas City HIE attorneys and you will receive the level of support and legal counsel you and your child deserve.
 We are passionate about protecting children who have suffered harm due to the negligence of medical professionals and facilities.

 Contact our team today at (816) 253-8606 for more information and guidance.